 The mission of the Marsh Children’s Home is to offer a decent home where needy and homeless children can get food, education, medical attention and love.
 The Marsh Home is situated in a white stucco compound on the beach in Bonfil, a modest seaside community located behind the Acapulco Airport.
 The formal name of the facility is the Hogar Infantil Marsh, A.C.

 The Marsh Home has 60 children, evenly divided by gender.
 The children range in age from 6 to 23 years of age.
 Many of the children are siblings.
 Some are brought to the Home by neighbors who witnessed abuse or neglect on the part of their natural parents.
 The Friends of Acapulco began its relationship with Marsh in 1994, when we helped to restore kitchen facilities destroyed by Hurricane Calvin.
 Since then, we have provided support every year for a variety of building improvements and equipment.

 Recently Friends of Acapulco has provided financial support that included:

 - 2 New Air Conditioners (Mini-split Inverter Units)

 Marsh receives no assistance from the Mexican Government, it relies exclusively on continuing donations from a variety of sources.
 The Home operates with just one paid employee, who does the cooking.
-Jovita and his son Cesar draw no salary.
+Jovita and her son Cesar draw no salary.
 Wal-Mart, Costco and Bodega Aurrerá each donate surplus food on a regular basis to feed the youngsters.

 The facility is managed in part by the children themselves.
 Each child is assigned chores, which help to build character and also helps to defray the labor expenses.